pblatter/DRL_Seminar/README.md

 In order to solve the Blackjack problem, we implemented the DQN algorithm.
 The main challenge was the abstraction of the problem setting.
 We tried incorporating as many features as possible such that the agent is able to generalize to all 4 problem modes.
 Therefore, the state was modelled by concatenating the following features:

 - sum of player's cards
-- 21 - sum of player's cards
+- 21 - (minus) sum of player's cards
 - the number of cards the player is holding
 - value of dealer's card
-- 21 - value of dealer's card
+- 21 - (minus) value of dealer's card
 - current deck

 The current deck is given by a modified version of the card value array in which the values of the cards that have already been drawn were set to zero.
 The modified value array incorporates knowledge about the remaining cards.
 This in combination with the other features leads to better decision making when choosing the action.